FabianoEger/tago-documentation/_build/html/_sources/getstarted.txt

 Explore Tago.io
 ----------------------------------
 This is just the beginning!
 Check out how powerful the Tago platform is.

-It is very easy to get data from your buckets, and share your *dashboards* and *buckets*.
+Learn how to :ref:`dashboard_share_dashboards` and :ref:`ref_concepts_sharing_bucket`.

-Check out the external sources of data that can be combined with your own data set.
+Check out the :ref:`ref_tutorial_intro` prepared for different boards and applications.

-Create powerful realtime analysis using our script capabilities in Java Script.
-Take actions based on your rules.
+Create powerful :ref:`ref_analysis_analysis` in realtime using our script capabilities in Java Script.
+Take :ref:`ref_actions_actions` based on your rules.

-Visit our Marketplace! [beta] You will find dashboards ready to use in interesting applications.
+Visit our Marketplace! [beta] You will find dashboards ready to be used in interesting applications.